bennyhuo/KotlinBlogTranslation/original/What’s new in Standard Library M13 and M14.md

 ## Plus and minus operators for collections

 `plus` operation on collections is not new, but it was defined so that its return type and behavior were not intuitive: for example, when adding an element to a set, you would receive a list having that element concatenated to all elements of the set, possibly resulting in that element to be duplicated.<br/>
-Now return type of plus operation depends on the type of <em>first</em> operand:
+Now return type of plus operation depends on the type of *first* operand:

 * for Iterable, Collection and List the result is List, and operation is a concatenation
 * for Array the result is Array, and operation is concatenation